ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/Cloud-Native-deployment-on-hybrid-edge-systems/k3s.md

 ```
 This can take a few minutes to complete.

 Make sure K3s is running.
-A snippet of the expected output is shown below.
+A snippet of the expected output is shown below:
 ```bash
 systemctl status k3s
 ```